RubixML/ML/docs/datasets/labeled.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Datasets/Labeled.php">[source]</a></span>

 # Labeled
-A Labeled dataset is used to train supervised learners and for testing a model using cross validation.
+A Labeled dataset is used to train supervised learners and for testing a model by providing the ground-truth.
 In addition to the standard dataset object methods, a Labeled dataset can perform operations such as stratification and sorting the dataset by label.

 > **Note:** Labels can be of categorical or continuous data type but NaN values are not allowed.